osedo/GSA-MREMA/README.md

 336 hsa05417_Lipid_and_a..
 0         -0.000100034       172 9.93958e-01 1.00000e+00
 337 hsa05418_Fluid_shear..
 0         -0.007349065       120 8.70802e-01 9.34587e-01
 ```
 The p-value and adjusted p-values are shown.
 The criteria for a higher proportion of weight in the DE components in the gene set when compared to the background is shown in the Prop.DE.Increased column.
+In order for a gene set to be consider enriched for DE genes, the p-value should be significant and the proportion of DE genes should increased in comparison to the background.

 &nbsp;